Amazon Simple Storage Service controls

 Schedule type: Change triggered

-Configuring lifecycle rules on your S3 bucket defines actions that you want S3 to take during an object's lifetime.
+Creating a Lifecycle configuration for your S3 bucket defines actions that you want Amazon S3 to take during an object's lifetime.
 For example, you can transition objects to another storage class, archive them, or delete them after a specified period of time.

 Remediation